Table of Contents

 These are some common causes of bad breath; having identified them, here are some home remedies you can start today to keep your breath fresh.

-11 Natural Home Remedies to keep your Breath Fresh
+11 Natural Home Remedies to Keep Your Breath Fresh

 1. Water: